EmpathyApp/EmpathyApp/README.md

 ##### 2. Page with form for sending email with donation link

-* Empathizer perspective: Form for filling in the user name of caller from just finished call and the length of the call, after submitting the form an email will be sent to the caller
+* Empathizer perspective: Form for filling in the user name of caller from just finished call and the length of the call, after submitting the form an email will be automatically sent to the caller
 * Dev perspective: The actual sending of the email is done on the next page below
 * [Example](http://kuanyin.ihavearrived.org/email_form/)
 * Shortcode: [ea_email_form]